 - 1 teaspoon fresh thyme plus some for sprinkling on top when the pizza is done.

 - black pepper

 - In a small bowl, mix the goat cheese, cream, dijon mustard and fresh thyme.

 - In another small bowl, toss the Brussels sprouts with the olive oil and black pepper.

-- Lay your flatbread on a cookie sheet and spread the goat cheese on with the back of a spoon leaving a boarder around the edge of the dough.
+- Lay your flatbread on a cookie sheet and spread the goat cheese on with the back of a spoon leaving a border around the edge of the dough.

-- Sprinkle about a TBSP of parmesan over the goat cheese spread.
+- Sprinkle about a tablespoon of parmesan over the goat cheese spread.

 - Top the pizza with sausage, bacon and Brussels sprouts.